|

 (the directory that service classes are located) can also be edited.
 By default Mamba has

 a predefined directory layout and does not require these locations to be specified.
+Linux and UNIX

 Starting the server on a UNIX or Linux platform can be done using the provided shell script.